Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge: Results and Discussion

 \subsubsection{(b) Implementation details:}

-In our experiments, we used $80\%$ of the training set for training and the rest for validation.
+In our experiments, we randomly selected $80\%$ of the training set for training and the rest for validation.
 All results reported are on the test set.
-For the FLIR dataset, we removed the dogs as there are not many annotations.
-As starting pre-trained weights for the detectors, we used Torchvision models with COCO~\cite{lin2014microsoft} weights and for the U-Net translation network, we used PyTorch Segmentation Models~\cite{Iakubovskii:2019} and we changed the last layer for 3-channel (RGB-like) with sigmoid, to be closer to an image with values between $0$ and $1$, to perform translation instead of traditional segmentation.
-For the translation network backbones, we explored our default ResNet34, and for subsequent studies on reducing parameters, we dive into ResNet and MobileNet-family.
+As starting pre-trained weights for the detectors, we used Torchvision models with COCO~\cite{lin2014microsoft} weights and for the U-Net translation network, we used PyTorch Segmentation Models~\cite{Iakubovskii:2019} and we changed the last layer for 3-channel (RGB-like) with a Sigmoid function, to be closer to an image with values between $0$ and $1$, to perform translation instead of traditional segmentation.
+For the translation network backbones, we explored our default ResNet$_{34}$, and for subsequent studies on reducing parameters, we dive into ResNet and MobileNet-family.
 All the code is available on GitHub for reproducibility in the experiments.
 To ensure fairness, we trained the detectors under the library version and the same experimental design, i.e., data order, augmentations, etc. Furthermore, we trained with PyTorch Lightning~\cite{Falcon_PyTorch_Lightning_2019} training framework, evaluated the APs with TorchMetrics~\cite{detlefsen2022torchmetrics}, and logged all experiments with WandB~\cite{wandb} logging tool.
-The different measured APs can be found in the supplementary material as additional metrics provided in this work.
+The different performance measures (e.g., APs) can be found in suppl. materials.